Delaware Bankruptcy Litigation - Preference Defense, Relief from Stay, Motions Practice

 If you are in business long enough, especially in these turbulent times, you will encounter customers or business providers that face insolvency and may determine that their only or best option is to file for bankruptcy protection under the United States Bankruptcy Code.
 This could be an important supplier or a major customer.
 Depending on how much of your business is tied to this other party, their performance and potential failure may have significant impact on your business.
 The other parties’ decision to pursue bankruptcy may have significant legal ramifications on how you deal with them going forward and with you operate your business.
 Or it may be little more than a nuisance that you simply want to take care of most efficiently, with the least cost, least effort or disruption to your business.

-The Law Office of James Tobia, LLC represents parties in varying stages of litigation in the United States Bankruptcy Court for the District of Delaware, most frequently representing defendants, both small and large, in bankruptcy preference litigation and related avoidable transfer claims.
+The Law Office of James Tobia, LLC represents parties in varying stages of litigation in the United States Bankruptcy Court for the District of Delaware, most frequently representing defendants, both small and large, in bankruptcy preference litigation, fraudulent transfer litigation and related avoidable transfer claims.

 Proofs of Claim and Relief from Stay

 In addition, you may file a proof of claim, alleging what the Debtor owes you, so that you may share in the distribution of assets that the Debtor may have available to distribute to creditors.
 It is important that your filing is complete and accurate and made within the required time period.
 Often, the Debtor or its representative will object to claims, for such reasons as disputing the amount of the claim, or the classification of such claim, and other reasons.
 Upon such an objection, the creditor will have the right to prove the validity of the claim.
 The Law Office of James Tobia, LLC can help you protect your rights and make a bad situation easier by representing you in the fling of the claim and claims litigation.